by Dan Eden for Viewzone

 An orbiting nuke could possibly already be poised, waiting to be used in a future conflict.
 If such a weapon is already up there, it is completely beyond our current capability to destroy it.
 Once it is detonated, our remaining electronic defense systems would be relatively useless.
 Checkmate.

-The U.S. society and economy are so critically dependent upon the availability of electricity that a significant collapse of the grid, precipitated by a major natural or man-made EMP event, could result in catastrophic civilian casualties.
-This vulnerability, if left unaddressed, could have grave, societal altering consequences." --Rep. Trent Franks, who authored the SHIELD Act.
+" The U.S. society and economy are so critically dependent upon the availability of electricity that a significant collapse of the grid, precipitated by a major natural or man-made EMP event, could result in catastrophic civilian casualties.
+This vulnerability, if left unaddressed, could have grave, societal altering consequences."

 As usual -- there's more!